Eye of Judgement: Dissecting the Evaluation of Russian-speaking LLMs with POLLUX: Introduction

-In this work, we bridge that gap, introducing \textbf{POLLUX}, a comprehensive open-source benchmark designed to evaluate the generative capabilities of LLMs in Russian rigorously.
-Our primary contribution is a novel evaluation methodology that aims to improve the interpretability and scalability of LLM evaluation.
-POLLUX features a \textbf{fine-grained hierarchical taxonomy of \textit{35 generative task types inferred from open LLM usage logs}} spanning diverse domains, including code generation, creative writing, and practical assistant applications, with a total of \textit{2,100 manually crafted prompts}.
-Each task is annotated by explicitly formulated \textbf{difficulty level} (easy/medium/hard) and constructed entirely from scratch by \textbf{domain experts} to ensure high-quality, unbiased evaluation data.
-We define a detailed \textbf{set of criteria for each task type}.
+Benchmark features a fine-grained hierarchical taxonomy of 35 generative task types inferred from open LLM usage logs spanning diverse domains, including code generation, creative writing, and practical assistant applications, with a total of 2,115 manually crafted prompts.
+Each task is annotated by an explicitly formulated difficulty level (easy/medium/hard) and constructed entirely from scratch by domain experts to ensure high-quality, unbiased evaluation data.
+We define a detailed set of criteria for each task type.
 We also develop a transparent scoring protocol where models assess responses and generate open-ended justifications for their ratings.
-This approach enables a \textbf{criteria-driven, reproducible evaluation framework}, reducing reliance on costly and less consistent human side-by-side comparisons.
-Additionally, we release \textbf{a family of LLM-as-a-Judge models} (7B and 32B parameters) trained to perform criteria-aligned assessments of generative outputs both with a score and textual feedback, offering a scalable and interpretable alternative to human evaluation.
+Moreover, we release a family of LLM-as-a-Judge models (7B and 32B parameters) trained to perform criteria-aligned assessments based on the proposed methodology of generative outputs, both with a score and textual feedback.
+Our approach aims at a criteria-driven, reproducible evaluation framework, reducing reliance on costly and less consistent human side-by-side comparisons.
+An overview of POLLUX is presented in Figure~\ref{fig:schematic-algorithm}.
+The key contributions of this work include: \begin{itemize}[nosep] \item A \textit{general methodology} for LLM evaluation, comprising: \begin{itemize}[nosep] \item A hierarchical \textit{taxonomy of generative tasks}, categorized by complexity and domain. \item A fine-grained \textit{taxonomy of criteria} for systematic evaluation. \end{itemize} \item An \textit{open benchmark} with prompts and annotations verified by experts. \item The release of \textit{LLM-as-a-Judge evaluators} (7B and 32B) for automated assessment. \end{itemize} The benchmark, code, and models are available at the provided links~\footnote{\href{https://huggingface.co/datasets/ai-forever/POLLUX}{Benchmark}, \href{https://github.com/ai-forever/POLLUX}{codebase}, \href{https://huggingface.co/collections/ai-forever/pollux}{models}.}